 Catch a glimpse into a day spent climbing the President (3,138 metres) and Vice President (3,066 metres) in Canada's Yoho National Park.

 03:50 am - I tore open the Starbucks' instant coffee sachet, lazily cursing the missing component for the camping-style French press that sat cold and empty on the kitchen shelf.

 04:32 am - Crunch.
 I glanced around at the darkness that surrounded our team of five before quickly looking back to the ground.
 The gravelly trail wound around the creek and led us away from the Stanley Mitchell hut where I had eventually grasped about three hours of sleep.
 Blackness hid the peaks above.
 The pathway remained flat - for now.

 It reminded me of thunder, but it was a different type of crash.
-One of the fingers of drifting ice that grasp these peaks had lost another chunk from its icy tips.
+One of the fingers of drifting ice that grasp these peaks had lost a chunk of its icy tips.
 Fog rolled in.
-Its white puff slithered across the slate-coloured mountain range and the fusion of light and dark merged into a haunting aura.
+Its white puff slithered across the slate-coloured mountain range, and the fusion of light and dark merged into a haunting aura.